kinsomaz/Magazine-App/README.md

 It also comes with a blog app where users can register, login, and create blog post for users to see and can see posts created by other users.

-## Database

-currentlty have two models

-1. Default django user model

-2. profile model(one to one relationship with user model..i.e one user is entitled to one profile), currently in the user app models

-admin details

-username = 'admin'

-password = 'admin1234'

 we have four apps